ultralytics/ultralytics/docs/tasks/tracking.md

         ```

-As in the above usage, we support both the detection and segmentation models for tracking and you only need to do is loading the corresponding(detection or segmentation) model.
+As in the above usage, we support both the detection and segmentation models for tracking and the only thing you need to do is loading the corresponding(detection or segmentation) model.

 ## Configuration
 ### Tracking